haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 Looking at the correlation coefficients of the various clusters, a few have values close to 0.9.
 Do those fit the cross-link restraints better (concentrate here on C82)?
 </a>

-It looks like this strategy was not able to generate models that fullfil the cross-link restraints.
+It looks like this strategy was not able to generate models that fullfil the cross-link restraints (or those restraints are possibly problematic/false positives).
 In the following we will explore an alternate strategy that will first make use of the cryo-EM data to position the largest components into the map and then dock the remaining models.
 <br>